 How do I get started?

-At Dr. Mazzei’s counseling practice in Chandler, you can receive depression treatment to end your suffering.
+At Dr. Mazzei’s counseling practice in Chandler or with online counseling, you can receive depression treatment to end your suffering.
 The best place to start is by speaking to our staff, who can discuss depression treatment, answer any questions about the process, and schedule a confidential appointment with Dr. Mazzei.
 If you have any questions or would like to schedule an appointment, please call or contact us today.

 Connect with us